necx512/GIUDA/TGS_on_behalf_of_someone.md

 TargetName — here specify the SPN of the service to which you want to get a ticket;

 CacheOptions - Options related to the LSA cache.
 The LSA cache is a kind of storage in which tickets are stored.
 There are some peculiarities here too.
-If we immediately specify the KERB_RETRIEVE_TICKET_AS_KERB_CRED (the value for obtaining a ticket in the form KRB_CRED, immediately with the session key; details are in my other article), then there is a chance that you will not get a ticket.
+If we immediately specify the KERB_RETRIEVE_TICKET_AS_KERB_CRED (the value for obtaining a ticket in the form KRB_CRED, immediately with the session key), then there is a chance that you will not get a ticket.
 The problem is that the LSA cache may not have a ticket for the service we want to go to.
 And if we immediately indicate KERB_RETRIEVE_TICKET_AS_KERB_CRED, then the LSA may simply not return any ticket, since there is nothing to return.
 Therefore, you will have to call the LsaCallAuthenticationPackage() function twice.
 The first time is with the meaning of KERB_RETRIEVE_TICKET_DEFAULT, the second time is with KERB_RETRIEVE_TICKET_AS_KERB_CRED. … DEFAULT is responsible for requesting a ticket.
 That is, we ask the LSA to contact the KDC and get a ticket;

 EncryptionType - The desired type of encryption for the requested ticket.
 Specify KERB_ETYPE_DEFAULT — the type of encryption is not important to us;